 5) Embrace infographics that quickly enable and engage

 Mentioned above these elements should be in almost all of your content.
 They help engage and connect the reader to the article.
 They can hook in the skim reader, but also qualify to the deep reader.
 They make you look professional and technically aware which is important in our industry.
 Infographics should be appreciated by both the technical team and the marketing team in your organisation.
-Connected to the success of your infographics is consistent and clear iconography – they should be mapped out (labelled and controlled) for your organisation
+Connected to the success of your infographics is consistent and clear iconography – they should be mapped out (labelled and controlled) as part of your tech digital marketing strategy for your organisation

 6) Utilise Automation and Intent if you have big budgets